 - A little bit of ice cream (as long as you’re not lactose), totally fine!
 Too much?
 Ugh, you feel sick.

 - Buying something you’ve budgeted for?
 So fun!
 Spending way past your limits.
 Stressful.
+Leaves you asking yourself “Ugh, why did I do that AGAIN?”

 - Enjoying some wine, cheese, and crackers during a girls night.
 So enjoyable!
 Bingeing on those things?
 Not fun at all.
+Stomachache.
+Ouch!

 Mostly, we need to get to know ourselves.
 Our fun sides, our awesome sides, and our totally dorky sides – and we need to be okay with all parts of ourselves.

 Check-in with yourself right now.
 Do you drink more than you would like to in any specific situation(s)?
 Think about those situations… What’s going on there?
 Why does it seem like a good idea to “just go for it” during those times?
 What parts of yourself can you EMBRACE, instead?
-What parts of yourself do you need to have more grace for?
+What parts of YOU do you need to have more grace for?
 Pay attention to?

 Tips & Tricks